sztrzask/maklipsa.github.io/_posts/2017-03-20-What-is-the-simplest-database.md

 ---
 layout: post
 title: What is the simplest database?
-description: "You almost can't go simpler than key-value databases, but even them are more complex than they seem"
+description: "You almost can't go simpler than key-value databases, but even them are more complex than they seem."
 modified: 2017-03-20
 tags: [databases, architecture, key-value, analysis, comparison]
 image:
   feature: data/2017-03-20-What-is-the-simplest-database/logo.jpg
 ---

 The world of databases is a fascinating topic.
 It is very diverse.
-Many of them are extremly complex systems, but there are also very simple ones.
-Thy are the general purpuse ones, and ones that do only one thing good, but they do it excelent.
+Many of them are extremely complex systems, but there are also very simple ones.
+There are the general purpose ones, and ones that do only one thing good, but they do it excelent.
 Despite all of this we tend to pick them just like we order food in a restaurant:

 - I'll take the same as last time.
 It wasn't ideal for what I wanted, but I could pick worse.
 - Hmm...
-Everyone is taking this one so I'll take it also.
+Everyone is taking this one, so I'll take it also.

-Well maybe it is time to dig deeper into it?
+Well, maybe it is time to dig deeper into it?

 <!--MORE-->

 ## Preface

-I'm writing this post in addition to my [You are using the wrong database!](https://indexoutofrange.com/speaking/cfp/You-are-using-the-wrong-database!/) talk which intention is to show:
+I'm writing this post in addition to my [You are using the wrong database!](/speaking/cfp/You-are-using-the-wrong-database!/) talk which intention is to show:

 - how important is picking the right database and how strongly it affects the whole system
-- how diverse is the world of databases
+- How diverse is the world of databases.
-- why the most common criterium for choosing: "I'll use what I know" sucks, to put it lightly.
+- Why the most common criterium for choosing: *"I'll use what I know"* sucks, putting it lightly.

 ## Definition